 What will your Dentist do in Plantation, FL?

-Your dentist can notice plaque on your teeth with the help of a small mirror during your oral analysis.
-Plaque that has hardened into tartar (a hard, yellow or brown deposit that tightly sticks to the teeth) will be cleared by your dental professional in Plantation, FL.
+Your dentist can notice a plaque on your teeth with the help of a small mirror during your oral analysis.
+Plaque that has hardened into tartar (a hard, yellow, or brown deposit that tightly sticks to the teeth) will be cleared by your dental professional in Plantation, FL.
 Your dentist or oral hygienist can clean it when you visit them for your regular checkup and Dental Cleaning.

 How Can Plaque Formation Be Prevented?

 - Always brush your teeth twice daily with a soft, rounded-tip bristled toothbrush for two minutes at least.
 Certain dentists suggest electric toothbrushes as they are considered to be more productive at cleaning plaque.